United States - West, East & Gulf Coasts

 Liquefied Natural Gas (LNG)

 While the United States is predominately an LNG importer, one existing LNG export, or liquefaction, terminal is located in Kenai, Alaska.
-LNG from this facility is currently being exported to Japan, and further supplies to the Asian continent are under consideration.
-Three additional LNG liquefaction projects have been proposed in the State of Alaska.
+LNG from this facility is predominantly being exported to Japan.
+Nine additional LNG liquefaction projects have been proposed throughout the United States.